Peking to Paris: 2007

 In 2007 the Endurance Rally Association staged a rally to celebrate the centenary of the original 1907 race.
 Unlike the 1997 event, also staged by Philip Young, which took a southerly route, this event followed more faithfully the route taken by Prince Borghese in 1907 in the winning Itala.
-From Beijing, competitors went north to the Mongolian border at Zamyn-Üüd and, as with his original route, north to Ulaan Bataar.
+From Beijing, competitors went north to the Mongolian border at Zamyn-Üüd and, as with his original route, north to Ulaanbaatar.
 The route then went west across Mongolia, crossing the Russian border at Tsagaannuur through Siberia to Moscow, on to St Petersburg (where Prince Borghese attended "a great banqet") and then through the Baltic states to finish in Paris.

-126 veteran, vintage, and classic cars took part, the oldest being a 1903 Mercedes.
-The major challenge of the rally proved to be Mongolia and the Gobi desert with no conventional roads, merely rutted tracks at best.
+126 veteran, vintage, and classic cars took part, the oldest being a 1903 Mercedes Simplex 60HP.
+The major challenge of the rally proved to be Mongolia and the Gobi Desert with no conventional roads, merely rutted tracks at best.
 Despite this 106 crossed the finishing line.
 The rally covered 12642 km in 36 days.

 2013

 The fifth race started at Beijing on 28 May 2013.
 It was for vintage cars and was to last 33 days.
-In the third week, the race was marred by the death of a British participant, 46-year-old mother-of-two Emma Wilkinson, in a head-on collision with a vehicle unconnected with the event.
+In the third week, the race was marred by the death of a British participant, 46-year-old Emma Wilkinson, in a head-on collision with a vehicle unconnected with the event.